Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 }
 ```

-#### Fallback node
+#### Fallback
 Sometimes referred to as *Selectors*.
-Executes all it's children till one of them returns success or all of them have returned failure.
-Fallback returns failure if all of it's children return failure, otherwise success.
+The Fallback composite iterates through all it's children until one returns *Success* or all return *Failure*.
+If one of it's children returns *Success*, the Fallback does the same, but if all the children return *Failure* the Fallback does so too.

 ```cs
 public class Fallback : Node {